luckypoem/moesocks/README.md

 --------
 * TCP port forwarding
 * UDP port forwarding
-* Per connection throttling (as a side effect of trying to find a bug in the remote)
+* TCP per connection throttling (as a side effect of trying to find a bug in the remote)

 Not working